 This class requires CHE109L Basic Chemistry Lab to be taken at the same time.
 Introduction to chemistry for students who have not taken high school chemistry; involves 3 hours of lecture plus three hours of lab.
 Topics covered include measurement systems, atomic and molecular structure, stoichiometry, gas laws and acids and bases, organic chemistry and biochemistry.
-Prerequisite: MAT 0953 or equivalent High School Algebra.
+Prerequisite: High School Algebra.